About

 America does not guarantee new mothers paid leave.
 Although there are 12 weeks of job-guaranteed available under the Family and Medical Leave Act, it is unpaid and employers with fewer than 50 employees are exempt.

-Currently, there are fourteen (14) states in the country, including the District of Columbia that offer, or will offer, paid family leave to new parents to bond with a newborn baby or provide care for a seriously ill family member.
+Currently, there are fourteen (14) states in the country, along with the District of Columbia that offer, or will offer, paid family leave to new parents to bond with a newborn baby or provide care for a seriously ill family member.

-As of June 2023, eight states — California, Connecticut, Massachusetts, New Jersey, New York, Rhode Island, Washington State, and District — have active programs.
-Six in Colorado, Delaware, Maine, Maryland, Minnesota, and Oregon — await implementation.
+As of June 2024, Colorado, California, Connecticut, Massachusetts, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Washington State, and District — have active programs.
+Delaware, Maine, Maryland, and Minnesota — await implementation.

 However, paid family leave (a.k.a Family Leave Insurance) isn’t an entitlement.
 Rather it is an income replacement insurance that employees contribute to through a small deduction from their paycheck every month.